Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Experiments

 \subsection{NFT vs DFT}

-\textbf{Spectral analysis of time-warped signals.} To show that NFT actually conducts nonlinear spectral analysis, we conducted an U-NFT experiment on 1D time series of length $N=128$ with time-warped shift.
-To generate the dataset $\mathcal{X} \subset \mathbb{R}^{N}$, we first prepared a fixed set of frequencies $F$ and constructed
+To verify that NFT performs nonlinear spectral analysis, we conduct experiments on 1D time series with time-warped shifts.
+We first prepared a fixed or random set of frequencies $F$ and constructed